DTreg1/ChefSpAIce/docs/API.md

 ## Overview

-This document describes the REST API endpoints for the Meal Planner application.
+This document describes the REST API endpoints for the ChefSpAIce application.
 The API follows RESTful conventions and uses JSON for request/response bodies.

 **Base URL:** `/api/v1`